bbmsoft/iocfx/README.md

 ## What is it?

-IoCFX is a minimal Inversion of Control framework designed to improve the usability of JavaFX when running it from within OSGi or a similar framework/container/plugin host.
+IoCFX is a minimal Inversion of Control framework designed to improve the usability of JavaFX when running it from within OSGi.

 ## Why is it?